k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/99_broadway_quiz.md

 When creating an Inherited Actor, the new Actor:

-\- A:  Must keep the Ancestor's input and output arguments unchanged.
+\- A:  Must keep their Ancestor's input and output arguments as-is.

-\- B:  Must set all the Ancestor's input and output arguments as either hidden or final.
+\- B:  Must set all their Ancestor's input and output arguments as either hidden or final.

-\- C:  Can set the Ancestor's input and output arguments as either hidden or final.
+\- C:  Can set their Ancestor's input and output arguments as either hidden or final.

 \- D:  Will be created in a new category (tag) designated for inherited Actors only.

-(**Solution 11: C; When exporting the Actor each input and output argument can be set as hidden or final.**).
+(**Solution 11.
+C: When exporting the Actor each input and output argument can be set as hidden or final**).